 Battery Blankets

-If you have questions about engine block heaters and battery blankets, visit your local NAPA Auto Parts store to chat with an expert.
+For more information about engine block heaters and battery blankets, visit your local NAPA Auto Parts store to chat with an expert.

 A heater that fits inside your engine oil dipstick tube?
 Who is the whiz that gives this kind of technical information?
 An immersion style engine oil heater certainly does not fit into dipstick tube.
 The so called blanket style, meaning a pan heater must be carefully siliconed on to a bare metal properly prepared section of an oil pan and sized (wattage) to the pan capacity.